 4.2.1.5 Coverage

-The PPDR system is usually required to provide complete coverage (for “normal” traffic within the relevant jurisdiction and/or operation (national, provincial/state or at the local level).
+The PPDR system is usually required to provide complete coverage (for “normal” traffic within the relevant jurisdiction and/or area of operation (national, provincial/state or at the local level).
 This coverage is required 24 h/day, 365 days/year.

-Usually, systems supporting PPDR organizations are designed for peak loads and wide fluctuations in use.
+Usually, systems supporting PPDR organizations are designed for peak loads, high data throughput and wide fluctuations in use, e.g. from demands for several simultaneous applications running in parallel.
 Additional resources, enhancing system capacity may be added during a PP emergency or DR event by techniques such as reconfiguration of networks with intensive use of DMO and vehicular repeaters, which may be required for coverage of localized areas.

 Systems supporting PPDR are also usually required to provide reliable indoor and outdoor coverage, coverage of remote areas, and coverage of underground or inaccessible areas (e.g. tunnels, building basements).
 Appropriate redundancy to continue operations when the equipment/infrastructure fails is extremely beneficial.
+In addition the networks should be designed for efficiency, e.g. maximum frequency reuse.

 PPDR systems are not generally installed inside numerous buildings.
 PPDR entities do not have a continuous revenue stream to support installation and maintenance of an intensive variable density infrastructure.
 Urban PPDR systems are designed for highly reliable coverage of personal stations outdoors with limited access indoors by direct propagation through the building walls.
 Sub-systems may be installed in specific building or structures, like tunnels, if penetration through the walls is insufficient.
-PPDR systems tend to use larger radius cells and higher power mobile and personal stations than commercial service provider’ss.
+PPDR systems tend to use larger radius cells and higher power mobile and personal stations than commercial service provider’s systems.

-4.2.1.6
+4.2.1.6 Reliability (source 5A/264)

+PPDR applications should be provided on a stable and resilient working platform.
+Reliability requirements should include a stable and easy to operate management system, resilient service delivery and high availability (commonly achieved using redundancy and backup, fall-back and auto-recovery, self-organization).
+Methods of achieving direct mode between users are also needed either through deliberate user action or as a result of devices leaving the network coverage.
+This may be referred to as off-network communication or D2D communication (Device-2-Device).

 4.2.1.7 Capabilities